 Mersey Valley claims to be Australia’s ‘best loved’ vintage club cheddar.
 We don’t know about that, but we do know its customers that took part in our survey are pleased with what they’re getting for their money.
 Named after the fertile farmlands of the Mersey Valley region in Tasmania’s Cradle Country, the brand promises sharp and crumbly cheeses with “melt in your mouth” texture.
 Its range comprises of original and classic styles, plus more extravagant Peppercorn, Pickled Onion and Ploughmans flavours.
 Depending on your personal preference, Mersey Valley cheese comes in blocks of either 180g or 235g.
 The ‘Original’ flavour is also available in an extra-large 1.4kg block and a 150g spreadable tub.
 At the ‘premium’ end of the cheese pricing spectrum, a 235g block of Mersey Valley cheese will likely cost in the region of $8.20.

-Canstar Blue commissions Colmar Brunton to regularly survey 3,000 Australian consumers across a range of categories to measure and track customer satisfaction.
-The outcomes reported are the results from customers within the survey group who have purchased and eaten block cheese within the last month – in this case, 2,129 people.
+Canstar Blue surveyed 3,000 Australian adults across a range of categories to measure and track customer satisfaction.
+Data was collected use Qualtrics’ online sample aggregation from ISO accredited panels.
+The outcomes reported are the results from customers within the survey group who have bought and eaten a block of cheese from a packet (i.e. not from a deli) in the last 3 months – in this case, 2,243 people.

 Brands must have received at least 30 responses to be included.
 Results are comparative and it should be noted that brands receiving three stars have still achieved a satisfaction measure of at least six out of 10.
 Not all brands available in the market have been compared in this survey.
 The ratings table is first sorted by star ratings and then alphabetically.
 A rated brand may receive a ‘N/A’ (Not Applicable) rating if it does not receive the minimum number of responses for that criteria.